• Politics

 Read More: The Three Republican Senators Who Voted Against Trump’s ‘Big Beautiful Bill’

-The legislation now returns to the House, where its passage remains far from certain.
-Several House Republicans have voiced alarm over the Senate’s changes—particularly deeper Medicaid cuts and a larger projected deficit—warning that the revised bill could struggle to gain support from both hard-line conservatives and vulnerable moderates in a chamber that Republicans control 220-212.
-House Speaker Mike Johnson will have just three days to meet Trump’s deadline and marshal his slim majority to endorse the Senate bill many of his members believe violates the framework they had sent over, which kept tax and spending cuts at or below $2.5 trillion.
+The legislation now returns to the House, where Speaker Mike Johnson will have just three days to meet Trump’s deadline and marshal his slim 220-212 majority to endorse the Senate bill many of his members believe violates the framework they passed weeks ago, which kept tax and spending cuts at or below $2.5 trillion.
+By Tuesday evening, House Republicans on both the right and center flanks began lining up to oppose the Senate version ahead of the floor votes.

+A group of House Republicans met with Trump at the White House on Wednesday morning.
 Trump called the Senate’s passage of his bill "music to my ears" and added that he thinks “it will be easier” to pass the House.
-“It tells you there’s something for everyone,” he said.
-“It’s a great bill.”

 Read More: Republicans’ ‘Big Beautiful Bill’ Is Massively Unpopular